-Summarise what the project has achieved since the initial application or the last report (as applicable), in terms of the expected results or outcomes set out in the results framework submitted with the original application form (or subsequently agreed with Irish Aid).
+Summarise what the project has achieved since the initial application or the last report (as applicable), in terms of the expected results or outcomes set out in the results framework submitted with the original application form.
 For each result area, this should include outputs and progress towards the planned targets.